MBDP-bioinformatics-courses/MBDP_Metagenomics_2022/Practicals/README.md

 ### Reformat the assembly file

 Before creating the contigs database in anvi'o, we need to do some reformatting for our assmebly file.
+The program removes contigs shorter than 1 000 bp and simplifyes the sequence names.

 ```bash
 module load anvio/7.1